AidLite Python API Documentation

 return False

-Member Variables List
+Member Variable List

-object is used to set runtime configuration information, including the following parameters:
+The Config object is used to set runtime configuration information, including the following parameters:

 Member Variable | accelerate_type |